Code-Institute-Submissions/SexualHealthDublin/README.md

 Over the process of creating this site, I ran into a few bugs, but thankfully between Simen, Slack, and the tutors, I sorted these out!
 Here are a few examples:

-**Jumbotron text overflow**
-* Bug: The text over the jumbotron wasn't behaving like I wanted it to.
-It wasn't responsive enough to small screens.
-* Fix: Creating media queries!
-* Verdict: Simen reminded me of this - I didn't end up using it in the spot he originally suggested because it felt like I had less control than I wanted in that area, but it was perfect for this bug.

-**Footer icon alignment**
+**Map disappearing**
-* Bug: I was struggling to align the icons in the footer in a way that was aesthetically pleasing.
+* Bug: After I added in all of the marker locations, the map disappeared!
-* Fix: Using flex rules in the css #footer id.
-* Verdict: Simen had me take some time playing with [Flexbox Froggy](boxfroggy.com), which is what gave me the tools to fix this!

-**Navbar hamburger size**
+* Fix: Some digging showed me how to fix this - Google Maps API reqires one last comma in the string of locations, which I had missed.
+* Verdict: Popped the comma on the end, and the map reappeared with all the markers in tact!

+**Home navbar link not functioning**
-* Bug: In small screens, the navbar dropdown hamburger icon was inconveniently small.
+* Bug: When clicked on, the home link in the navbar didn't function.
-* Fix: Overrode .container in style.css by applying font-size: 2vw;
-* Verdict: Fixed with course tools!
+* Fix: Updating the href.
+* Verdict: I had changed the corresponding div ID and forgotten to update it in the navbar a tag!

 #### Known Bugs

 Sometimes, when in dev tools the site works smoothly.
 Other times, the screen doesn't automatically fit, and there is a horizontal scroll.
+I ran into this issue with my MS1, and think it may just be ... one of those things.

 ## Deployment

-Sexual Health Dbulin was developed in GitPod, hosted by GitHub and using git.
+Sexual Health Dublin was developed in GitPod, hosted by GitHub and using git.

 The following steps were followed to deploy Sexual Health Check Online through GitHub Pages: